parasjain929/DriverDrowsiness_MiniProject6sem/README.md

 # Driver Drowsiness_
-Drowsiness detection Using Open CV and Python.
+In this project we are detecting driver Drowsiness Using Open CV and Python.

 libraries used:
 SciPy for Euclidean distance